 Support Coordination is a big deal.
-At full rollout, we estimate that the NDIA will spend $770 million on Coordination of Supports.
+At full rollout, we estimate that the NDIA could spend about $770 million on Coordination of Supports.
 This is more than the total budget for Local Area Coordinators, who are expected to write and review plans for 80% of NDIS participants and fulfil a community development function.
 As the fourth largest support category by spend, Support Coordination is also larger than Assistive Technology, which was the topic of one of only two conferences the NDIA has ever hosted.

 Yet with an estimated three quarters of a billion dollars projected to be spent on this support, guidance from the NDIA on what it should look like has been remarkably thin on the ground.